I played in a band with a guy who’d been performing for over 40 years.

 Great teachers don’t do that.

-Effective teachers think like athletic trainers.
+Great teachers think like athletic trainers.

 They know how to help you strengthen every part of your musical skill set — technique, rhythm, ear, theory, control — and integrate it all into one confident, expressive performance.
-And they make the process fun, structured, and results-driven.

 They don’t just fill your head with facts; they train your hands, your ears, and your mind to work together.